redsidhat/leaseweb/README.md

 * [terraform] - Terraform enables you to safely and predictably create, change, and improve production infrastructure
 * [Ansible] - Ansible is the simplest way to automate apps and IT infrastructure.
 Application Deployment + Configuration Management + Continuous Delivery.

+###### NOTE: mysql password is in database playbook. right now there is only root user.
+ username: root
+ password: strongpassword

    [ansible]: <https://www.ansible.com/>
    [terraform]: <https://www.terraform.io/>